IRCAD/sight/modules/ui/qt/README.md

 ## Services

-Here is the list of uncategorized services:
+Here is the list of uncategorised services:

 - **SLaunchBrowser**: launches a browser with a url.
 - **SListView**: draws a list of string elements.